- Science, History, Geography

 - All Classes

 Nessa Darcy is a Creative Entomologist whose mission is to reintroduce humans to their natural habitat through colourful encounters with insects.
-Her school visits promote awareness of these essential and under-appreciated heroes of our natural heritage.
-In addition to her ecology work around Ireland and in Madagascar, Nessa is an artist and member of an intercultural choir, bringing creativity, fun, and inclusivity to her teaching methods.
+In addition to her ecology work in Ireland and Madagascar, she is an artist and member of an intercultural choir, bringing creativity and inclusivity to her workshops.

 An introduction to moth recording, hedgerow surveys and the dazzling diversity of plant and moth interactions.